gonzherme/gonzherme.github.io/_pages/about.md

 My interests lie in deep learning theory, cloud computing, and distributed systems.

 I grew up in Madrid, Spain, and later moved to the US for college and work.
-In my free time, I enjoy making music, playing tennis, learning history and spending time with my family and friends.
+In my free time, I enjoy making music, playing tennis, learning history and spending time with family and friends.

-Feel free to reach out to me at gdeherme[at]andrew[dot]cmu[dot]edu.
+Feel free to reach out to me at gdeherme[at]andrew[dot]cmu[dot]edu